 Folic acid is important during your pregnancy for many reasons.
 First, getting enough of this B vitamin in the month before you conceive and very early in your pregnancy can reduce Your Child’s risk of neural tube defects such as Spina Bifida and Anencephaly.
 Second, folic acid may also reduce the risk of other defects such as cleft lip, cleft palate, and heart defects.
 Lastly, taking folic acid may also lower your risk of preeclampsia.

 Your body absorbs the synthetic version of folic acid better than the natural one found in food, so even if you eat a balanced diet, a supplement is strongly recommended.
 Most doctors recommend 400 micrograms of folic acid per day.

-Your prenatal supplements should contain 250 mg of calcium to help a fetus develop bones, nerves, muscles including heart muscles.
+Your prenatal supplements should contain 250 mg of calcium to help a fetus develop bones, nerves, muscles, including heart muscles.
 It also prevents you from developing osteoporosis.
-Kale, spinach, salmon, soybeans and orange juice are great natural sources of calcium.
+Kale, spinach, salmon, soybeans, and orange juice are great natural sources of calcium.

-Doctors often recommend that pregnant women get 27 mg of iron a day in their prenatal supplements, to help with blood development and oxygen transport.
-Iron can sometimes lead to constipation, which can be eased by eating a lot of fruit.
-Good natural sources of iron are white meat, fish, beans, dried fruit, and green leafy vegetables, like spinach.
+Doctors often recommend that pregnant women get 27 mg of iron a day in their prenatal supplements to help with blood development and oxygen transport.
+However, a large amount of iron consumption can sometimes lead to constipation.
+Eating a lot of fruits and vegetables can help.
+Good natural sources of iron are white meat, fish, beans, dried fruit, and green leafy vegetables like spinach.

 Essential Fatty Acids

-Your baby needs this vitamin to build strong bones as vitamin D plays an important role in maintaining levels of calcium and phosphorus which are important for bone development.
+Your baby needs this vitamin to build strong bones as vitamin D plays an important role in maintaining levels of calcium and phosphorus, which are important for bone development.
 To increase your levels of Vitamin D, you can eat fatty fish, such as tuna, mackerel, and salmon; dairy products; soy milk; or spend some time in the sun.